OVERVIEW

 4. Don’t use another typeface

-5. Don't alter the color or add effects
+5. Don’t change colors or add effects

 6. Don’t rearrange elements